wayner9/nikola-tesla-alexa/README.md

 The following need to be entered as arguments when running the program because they contain private information:
-* TESLA_USER: Tesla.com username for the Tesla automobile to be monitored and managed;
+* Tesla.com username for the Tesla automobile to be monitored and managed;
-* TESLA_PASSWORD: Tesla.com password;
+* Tesla.com password;

 The function DataDump() creates a file named tesladata.txt, which contains a complete dump of the data provided by the Tesla API.
 An example of this file is